p0gram3r/katas/07_SimplePhoneBook/README.md

 ### Excercise 3.1

-Create a REST API to manipulate the phone book.
-Deploy your project to Tomcat and use tools like *curl* or browser plugin like *RESTClient* for Firefox to play around with the application.
+Create a REST API to manipulate the phone book and deploy your project to Tomcat.
+Use tools like *curl* or browser plugin like *RESTClient* for Firefox to play around with the application.

 ### Excercise 3.2